 When you’re scrolling through product page after product page for air conditioners, the job of replacing your old one becomes overwhelming.
-It’s getting close to summer, and you need an air conditioner: but there are so many questions to ask.
+It’s getting close to summer, and you need an air conditioner in Toronto: but there are so many questions to ask.

 You may not think this is that essential, but trust us: getting the wrong size could be one of the biggest financial mistakes you’ve ever made.